Gut Health and Weight Loss: How Your Gut Bacteria Can Influence Your Weight

 Prebiotics can help nourish your gut bacteria, thus promoting their growth and activity, resulting in a healthier, more balanced gut.
 You can also find prebiotics in foods such as chicory root, apple skin, garlic, and bananas.

-Our top pick prebiotic supplement is Performance Lab Prebiotic, which delivers a more reliable, natural, and comfortable microbiome support compared to probiotics.
+Our top pick prebiotic supplement is Performance Lab® Prebiotic, which delivers reliable, natural, and comfortable microbiome support.

-Performance Lab Prebiotic also includes probiotic support, benefitting the digestive system, immune function, and nutritional status.
+Performance Lab® Prebiotic offers probiotic support, benefitting digestion, immune function, and nutritional status.

 Additionally, it also includes soluble fiber, which can benefit weight management.
 The inulin-FOS contained in this supplement swells in the stomach through the absorption of water, helping to control appetite and support fat loss by: